 Recruitment to the foundation programme is a fair and open competitive selection process for UK and non-UK medical graduates, which is overseen by the UK Foundation Programme Office (UKFPO).
 For detailed information on the current recruitment round, please see the UKFPO website.

-Applicants are asked to read the UKFPO Applicant's Handbook carefully to ensure that all deadlines and requirements are met.
+Applicants are asked to carefully read the guidance on the UKFPO's website to ensure that all deadlines and requirements are met.

 If you have any questions that are not covered on this website, please email Wales Foundation School with your query.

 Applications are completed through the online recruitment portal Oriel.
 Eligibility applicants will need to register themselves in order to complete the Eligibility application form.
 UK medical school graduates will be nominated by their medical schools and invited to register via email.

 Please see the UKFPO's website for deadlines for the current recruitment round and further information on the national application process.